 Layla played rhythm guitar on the tracks “Tenderly” and “If I Had the Words” and performed all of the vocals, including overdubs and harmonies.

 Layla Frankel currently lives in Nashville, TN and performs both locally and nationally.
 As always, she continues to find inspiration in her surroundings and has been hard at work writing a new collection of songs in her new city.
-Her upcoming single, "Hurricane Love" is anticipated for release in July of 2019.
+Her latest single, "Hurricane Love" is available on all digital media platforms.